ZizoElkhateeb/IOT_Greenhouse/README.md

 - Wokwi simulator

 ## Achievements
-Finally, it was considered one of the best projects in the training.
+Finally, it has been considered one of the best projects in the training.

 ![Team Photo](https://github.com/ZizoElkhateeb/IOT_Greenhouse/blob/main/Team.jpeg)